carueda/jnanorest/README.md

 # jnanorest #

 A super simple and lightweight REST server in Java.
-No external dependencies.
+The only external dependency is the [google-gson](https://code.google.com/p/google-gson/) library for the formatting of JSON output.

-Note, currently very very limited, but was a quick and fun exercise, and could be extended, for example, to make the route definitions a bit more flexible.
+Note, this was just a quick exercise; the tool is very very limited, but you could have some fun trying to extend it (make route definitions a bit more flexible, http-enable regular methods,. etc.)

 HTTP server based on [com.sun.net.httpserver](http://docs.oracle.com/javase/6/docs/jre/api/net/httpserver/spec/com/sun/net/httpserver/package-summary.html).